axiezai/pipetography/README.md

  - Run with BIDS directory and interactive bash terminal: `docker run -v <BIDS_DIR>:<Docker_BIDS_DIR> -it axiezai/pipetography bash`

 Known container issues:
- - The freesurfer `license.txt` file, although copied into the containers and the environment variable `FS_LICENSE` is set, must be moved into the freesurfer home folder before running the pipeline.
-So once your image is built, run it interactively and manually move the license file with `mv /license.txt /opt/freesurfer-6.0.0-min/` **Added a move license command in container recipe files'

  - Singularity image missing freesurfer path to `nu_correct` as part of `$PATH`.

  - If `singularity build` fails with `apt-get install` error complaining about unauthenticated packages, add `--allow-unauthenticated` to every `apt-get` line in the `sinngularity.def` file.

- - Containers missing standard libraries like `libopenblas` or `libfortran`, this is because `$LS_LIBRARY_PATH` is missing conda environment's lib path.
-We need to append the environment's lib path with `export LB_LIBRARY_PATH=$LD_LIBRARY_PATH:/opt/miniconda-latest/envs/tracts/lib/`. **The conda env path has been appended as part of the container recipe file**

  - [Freesurfer6.0.0-min `recon-all` is missing commands if `-parallel` or `-openmp` are set to `True`](https://github.com/ReproNim/neurodocker/issues/285).
 The default `-parallel` **setting has been set to False for `pipetography.pipeline`**.